 Images of other torso models

 Tom provides information about two pelvis models on his web page Biotensegrity Models: Tom’s reference sheets give details about the single tensioned pelvis model and the double tensioned pelvis model.
+He models the spine using tetrahedral and spiral vertebral masts.

 A closer look at the pelvis suggests that ilium and the sacrum together can be usefully modeled as a section of an octet truss. (more…)